 - Have ongoing communication about online citizenship and safety, including treating others with respect online and offline.

-These rules will likely be bent at this difficult time, but let’s also remember how children’s brains develop.
+These rules will likely be bent from time to time, but let’s also remember how children’s brains develop.
 For a quick refresh watch this video , or read more about this at the source

 Co-View and Co-Play

 Co-view and Co-play when you can: Co-viewing and co-playing increases children's learning-- especially language and early literacy development.
 Of course this isn't possible with every minute of screen time, but plan for some Joint-Media-Engagement when you can.
-Here are some more AAP tips.
+Here is a short video from Common Sense Media.

 Healthy Media Diet